 Directed in 1990 by Martin Scorsese’s 1990 GoodFellas tells the story of the violent life of actual gangster Henry Hill (Ray Liotta), from his teen years on the streets of New York to his anonymous exile under the Witness Protection Program.

 Scorsese shows us Hill’s ruthless rise to power in the 1950s as well as his drugged-out fall in the late 1970s through cocaine use.

 Produced in 1971, Dirty Harry is the first in the series of films featuring Clint Eastwood as Lieutenant Harry Callahan – a right wing, bad-tempered San Francisco policeman, not averse to bending the rules to get his man.
 The maniacal ‘Scorpio Killer’ is on the loose and Callahan disregards procedure in his efforts to track him down, using his trusty Magnum .44 to dispense his own brand of justice.

-This 1951 film is class Hitchcock and tells the story of a battle of wits between tennis pro Guy (Farley Granger) and his mysterious, sycophantic admirer, Bruno (Robert Walker), who offers to kill Guy's unfaithful wife, in return for which Guy will kill Bruno's spiteful father.
+This 1951 film is class Hitchcock and tells the story of a battle of wits between professional tennis player Guy (Farley Granger) and his mysterious, sycophantic admirer, Bruno (Robert Walker), who offers to kill Guy’s unfaithful wife, in return for which Guy will kill Bruno’s spiteful father.

 But do both the murders actually go ahead?

 Have you seen any of these classics?
 What would you add to your list of the best classic movies to watch?